ArtyomKingmang/Lazurite/README.md

 ```

 ## Download

-You can download Lazurite in the official <a href = "https://t.me/kingmangapps">telegram channel</a>.
-There is an archive that includes: exe file Lazurite interpreter with included jdk; jar interpreter file; Lazurite IDE.
-Also in this repository in the folder: "LZR" everything is present
+Download jar and exe files of the language interpreter can be downloaded in the <a href = "https://github.com/ArtyomKingmang/Lazurite/releases">Releases</a> tab (Old versions in the official <a href = https://t.me/kingmangapps>telegram channel</a>)

 ## Why Lazurite?
 Why should you choose Lazurite?: